bazbrad765/GDDateTime/README.md

 # GDDateTime

-A small but growing DateTime management system for Godot 4.x that makes working with dates and times simple and intuitive.
+A small but smart DateTime management system for Godot 4.x that makes working with dates and times simple and intuitive.
 This utility script provides easy-to-use functions for date/time manipulation, timestamps, and time-based calculations.

 ## Features